BlueMoonVineyard/BallCore/README.md

-# BallCore
+# CivCubed

 provides core mechanics to civcubed

 ## dependency plugin

-the plugin with all of the third party dependencies (for both velocity and folia/paper) this is the `dependencyPlugin/assembly` target, it'll be in `.target/<scala version>/BallCoreDependencyPlugin.jar` needed for all other plugins
+the plugin with all of the third party dependencies (for both velocity and folia/paper) this is the `dependencyPlugin/assembly` target, it'll be in `.target/<scala version>/CivCubedDependencyPlugin.jar` needed for all other plugins

 ## common code